Home » chemical engineering » What is Calorific Value? Application and types of it

 Gross and Net Calorific Value

 Usually all fuels contain hydrogen.
-During combustion, the hydrogen present in the fuel is converted into steam.
-When the combustion products are cooled to room temperature, the steam gets condensed into water and heat that equals the latent heat of condensation of steam is evolved.
-This heat gets included in the measured heat, and so its value is high; hence, it is called higher calorific value.
+During combustion, the combustion process converts the hydrogen present in the fuel into steam.
+When the combustion products cool to room temperature, they condense the steam into water and evolve heat that equals the latent heat of condensation of steam.
+The measured heat includes this heat; therefore, the total value becomes higher.
+For this reason, experts refer to it as the higher calorific value.

-• Low Calorific Value (LCV):It is also termed as net calorific value (NCV) and is defined as the heat produced when a unit quantity (mass/volume) of a fuel is burnt completely and the hot combustion products are allowed to escape.
+• Low Calorific Value (LCV):It also refers to net calorific value (NCV) and defines the heat produced when a unit quantity (mass/volume) of a fuel burns completely and allows the hot combustion products to escape.

 Thus LCV = HCV – Latent heat of water vapour formed.